Eva-kl/Eva-kl/README.md

 <br>

-Many thanks to [Max Coppen](https://github.com/mxcop) who not only made and allowed me to use his .SVG logos but went above and beyond to design custom ones for me expecting nothing in return.
-Please check out their repos, they're really cool
+<div align="center"> Many thanks to </div>[Max Coppen](https://github.com/mxcop) <div align="center">who not only made and allowed me to use his .SVG logos but went above and beyond to design custom ones for me expecting nothing in return.
+Please check out their repos, they're really cool</div>